flakrat/repo_epel/README.md

 Scientific Linux (SL).
 http://fedoraproject.org/wiki/EPEL
 ============================================
+## New in 1.0.1

+Updated the module to allow for complete parameterization

 ## New in 0.1.0

 Initial release.
 This module is based on the following puppetlabs module: